Workplace Portraits: How Match Production Captures Authentic Professional Stories in NYC

 Key Takeaways

-• Workplace portraits showcase professionals in their actual work environment, creating authentic storytelling beyond traditional headshots
+Workplace portraits show professionals in their actual work environment, creating authentic storytelling beyond traditional headshots.

-• Our process includes location scouting, lighting design, and capturing both formal and candid moments during 90-minute sessions
+Our process includes location planning, professional lighting design, and capturing both formal portraits and natural moments during a shoot built around your schedule.

-• Pricing ranges from Individual Standard Sessions at USD 600 to Corporate Mini Sessions at USD 1449 for teams of 8-12 people
+Pricing aligns with Match rates: Individual Standard Sessions at USD 600 and Corporate Mini Sessions at USD 1449 (team pricing scales by headcount and logistics).

 What Makes Workplace Portraits Different from Standard Headshots